isa56k/fuzzyDuck/README.md

               Creates a webserver to serve up test cases that are created via zzuf and then uses sbopenurl to try and launch the test case.
 If a crash is found it is saved to crashes directory for further inspection.
-Quack!!
+Quack.

 Instructions: 1.
 Jailbreak iDevice
               2. Install APT 0.7 Strict from cydia